wonsunahn/CS1622_Fall2024/syllabus.md

 ## In-Person Attendance

 This is fully in-person class.
-I will allow remote participation only in the following two exceptional circumstances:

-_1. If you have a family or medical emergency that would cause you to miss class.
-Rather than miss class, if you are able to participate over Zoom, I will allow it._
+I will allow remote participation only if you have a family or medical emergency that would otherwise cause you to miss class.
+Rather than have you miss class, I will allow remote participation.

-_2. If you have to quarantine due to contact with COVID.
-Either you have a positive test result or you are waiting for test results._

 For the above exceptions, I will create Zoom sessions on demand.
 These Zoom sessions are only available to affected students and are protected by a